abhay-sigh-1711/codealpha_resume_builder/README.md

 We welcome contributions to this project.
 If you find any bugs, have suggestions for improvements, or want to add new features, feel free to create a pull request.
 Please make sure to follow the coding conventions and provide detailed information about the changes you propose.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this project for personal and commercial purposes.

 ## Contact

-If you have any questions or need further assistance, feel free to contact the project maintainers:
+If you have any questions or need further assistance, feel free to contact me:

-- John Doe (john.doe@example.com)
-- Jane Smith (jane.smith@example.com)
+- Abhay Singh (abhay73abahy@gmail.com)

 Thank you for using the Resume Builder project!
 We hope it helps you create impressive resumes with ease.
 Happy job hunting!